Finbility Payment

 </script>

-The component injects its own internal card shell, hints, loading state, and service notice.
+The component injects its own title, top helper text, secure card shell, loading state, and bottom error area.
 Merchants only need to provide the mount container.

 Configuration

-The public integration entry point is token.
-Hidden inputs can be pre-rendered by the merchant form or created automatically by the component, and the rest of the checkout behavior can be customized through selectors, messages, theme, and callbacks.
+Hidden inputs can be pre-rendered by the merchant form or created automatically by the component.
+Locale, theme, callbacks, and selectors can be customized without changing the integration model.

 Option Type Description